Museum Stories

 Gustave Doré, The Family of Street Acrobats: the Injured Child (La Famille du Saltimbanque: L’Enfant Blessé), 1873, Denver Art Museum, Denver, CO, USA.

 I chose the piece Lupita by Jay Lynn Gomez to represent my favorite piece for a few reasons.
-Working in the security department at the Denver Art Museum provides a lot of insight and knowledge of the “behind the scenes” operations that occur within the museum on a daily basis, while staying out of sight from the public unless our presence is needed.
-I feel that another department that is not seen or even acknowledged a lot of the times is the facilities/janitorial staff of the cleaning crew.
-As Gomez describes the piece, they mention that:
+Working in the security department at the Denver Art Museum provides a lot of insight and knowledge of the “behind the scenes” operations that occur within the museum daily, while staying out of sight from the public unless our presence is needed.
+I feel that another department that is not seen or even acknowledged a lot of the time is the facilities/janitorial staff of the cleaning crew.
+As Gomez describes the piece, they mention that: “It’s important for me to highlight these people that are not going to be recorded in art history”.

 The unseen workforce of the cleaning crew does not get enough credit or appreciation for the hours of hard work they put into cleaning the museum every morning, afternoon, and after-hours to make sure the aesthetic and cleanliness of the museum are in order every single day.
 As Gomez says: